yawenx2004/dart-cosc076/portfolio/README.md

 PATH: [(0, 0, 0, 300), (132.56911930250288, 218.5923196635714, 219.15960059395246, 237.24818972150314), (210, 330, 90, 75)]
 LENGTH: 3
 ```

 A visualization of the problem—

 ![Figure 3.](figures/prm-4r-hardest-configs.png)

-**Note:** This test case runs in about 15 seconds if you choose to visualize, but due to matplotlib loading time, if you do choose to visualize, it will take quite a bit longer.
+**Note:** This test case runs in about 15 seconds if you choose not to visualize the output, but due to matplotlib loading time, if you do choose to visualize, it will take quite a bit longer.

 ### 🌟 RRT Testing 🌟
 🚧